 What Makes Games Addictive?

 In about five years of owning various smartphones, the single most addictive app that I’ve found is one called Math Workout.
 Believe me, no one is more surprised by this than I am.
 In any other context, if you asked me to do math for no reason, you wouldn’t get a very friendly reaction.
 But there’s a simple element of competition to this “game” that changes everything.
-I regularly delete apps from my phone when I get tired of them or they’re taking up too much of my time, but this is the only one I’ve never been able to delete.

 It works like this: You get fifty randomly-generated arithmetic problems, one at a time, and the software times you in solving them.
 They range in difficulty from 2+2 to squares and roots.
 At the end, your time is ranked against everyone else in the world who’s played that day:

 You probably don’t need me to tell you that competition is addictive.
 What’s interesting about Math Workout is that it breaks the other “rules” for addictive games in a few ways: